 Our inventory of vents for Piton de la Fournaise (Table 2, Fig. 3a) is based on the mapped scoria cone distribution (Davoine and Saint-Marc, 2016; Michon et al., 2015; Di Muro et al., 2012; Villeneuve and Bachèlery, 2006) and is here updated with all new vents formed between 2015 and the end of 2019 (Fig. 3a).
-We counted any scoria cone that is morphologically noticeable (even undated old scoria cones) and the source point of every mapped lava flow even if they are not visible anymore but buried by more recent lava flow.
-This method implies that the number of vents over the entire volcano is much higher (726; Table 2) than that of the lava flow considered (208, Table 1).
-Inside the Enclos, for the period post-1931 (Table 3); we did not consider undated scoria cone but, in some places, we counted more than one scoria cone along a fissure although only one lava flow formed.
-This therefore also results in higher number of vents than that of lava flows (Table 3).
-Conversely in the summit craters, we were not able to properly locate all the vents but could map and count the number of

-490 flows and thus this resulted in an underestimated number of vents.
+We counted any scoria cone that is morphologically definable and included undated scoria cones.
+This method implies that the number of vents over the entire volcano is much higher (726; Table 2) than that of the number of lava flows considered (208, Table 1).
+Inside the Enclos, for the period post-1931 (Table 3), we did not consider undated scoria cones but, in some places, we counted more than one scoria cone along a fissure although only one lava flow formed.
+This therefore also results in higher number of vents than lava flows (Table 3).
+Conversely in the summit craters, we were not able to properly locate all vents, due to burial by subsequent activity, but could map and count the number of flows.
+This, thus, resulted in an underestimation of number of vents, and a higher number of lava flows than vents in this area.

-The vent density distribution (number of vents per unit area) was then obtained by applying a symmetric_Gaussian smoothing kernel to the map of vent locations (Bowman and Azzalini, 2003; Favalli et al., 2012; Richter et al., 2016), with a bandwidth that is a function of the local vent density.
-Within the Enclos, the highest concentration is located to the southeast of the summit crater and is up to 51 vents per km2.
-To the east, the concentration decreases from 8 vents per km2 in the Enclos Fouqué caldera, to 3 and 0.5 vents per km2 in the Grandes Pentes, and the Grand-Brûlé, respectively.
-Outside of the Enclos, resulting vent densities range from 0.01 to 8 vents per km2 in the rift zones, with a highest concentration of up to 21 vents per km2 within the PRVA (as already noted by Michon et al., 2015).
+The vent density distribution (number of vents per unit area) was then obtained by applying a symmetric Gaussian smoothing kernel to the map of vent locations (Bowman and Azzalini, 2003; Favalli et al., 2012; Richter et al., 2016), with a bandwidth that is a function of the local vent density.
+The vent density distribution is presented in Figure 3a.
+Within the Enclos, the highest vent concentration is located to the southeast of the summit crater where the density is up to 51 vents per km2.
+To the east, the concentration decreases from 8 vents per km2 in the Enclos Fouqué caldera, to 3 and 0.5 vents per km2 in the Grandes Pentes and the Grand-Brûlé, respectively.
+Outside of the Enclos, vent densities range from 0.01 to 8 vents per km2 in the rift zones with a highest concentration of up to 21 vents per km2 within the PRVA (as already noted by Michon et al., 2015).